|

 What Happens During Benzo Withdrawal?

-What Are Common Benzo Withdrawal Symptoms?
+What Are Common Signs of Benzo Withdrawal?

-Common symptoms of benzo withdrawal include the following:
+Common symptoms of benzo withdrawal include:

 - Anxiety and panic attacks

-- Muscle pain, difficulty moving
+- Muscle pain and difficulty moving

 - Insomnia